 Years later, John Bangerter, a survivor of that flood that day told The Deseret News of the group's trek through Zion Park: "It rained a little bit during the night, but nothing significant.
 We weren't sleeping under tents or anything like that.
 I guess it had been raining back in the hills behind us — of course, that we didn't know."

-The expected two-day trip that turned into three.
+The expected two-day trip had turned into three.
 Bangerter remembered: "We had just barely got out of the Narrows…and(we) heard this roar behind us… and here comes this wall of water" that quickly rose to about 8 feet, washing-out the life of Ray, my full-of-promise childhood friend, extracting life from parents, siblings, relatives and friends who had discovered happiness and joy in his presence.